crsquires/turnover-board/README.md

    (Airbnb host dashboard → Calendar → that listing → Availability → Sync calendars → **Export calendar**).
 5. Share the plain `/` link and the `ACCESS_CODE` with your cleaners.
 Keep the host password to yourself (and any other host who needs it).

-Both codes can also be changed later from inside the host panel (Manage properties → access code / host password) without touching Render — the environment variables are just how you set them the first time, or force-reset them if needed.
+Both codes can only be changed by updating these environment variables and redeploying — there's no in-app way to change them anymore, on purpose, so a cleaner (or a compromised cleaner device) can never touch either credential.

 The calendar refreshes from Airbnb automatically (checked every ~10 minutes when someone opens the page) — no more manual updates or texting each change.

+## Push notifications (optional but recommended)

+Once someone adds the app to their phone's home screen, they can turn on push notifications — a bell-style alert when a new cleaning is added to the calendar, or when a cleaning gets marked done.
+Each notification names the property and the date.

+This needs one more set of environment variables — a VAPID key pair, which is just how push notifications authenticate your server to Apple/Google's push services.
+Use this pair (already generated for you):

+- `VAPID_PUBLIC_KEY` = `BIJHpRWW6tiTzfEYubz0dfwlbLVU4S_5EEtnIj7SsuNE0UJo2mpgIcakGEAWkdbsLAVKYOl58OGLXCpzKUq4pJQ`
+- `VAPID_PRIVATE_KEY` = `Hg-UNLiO3pYxGUB-__uoqQGql2wL38IOWc-SEX_-DH4`

+Add both in Render's **Environment** tab the same way as `ACCESS_CODE` and `ADMIN_CODE`, then redeploy.
+If you skip this, the app still works fine — people just won't see the "Enable notifications" prompt.

+Once it's set up: open the app on a phone, add it to the home screen, open it from the home screen icon (not the browser), and a small "Enable notifications" prompt appears near the bottom — tapping it asks for permission and turns notifications on for that device.

 ## If a code ever gets messed up

-If another host accidentally changes the access code or password and you get locked out, you can force-reset either one from Render itself, without needing to already be logged in — same `ACCESS_CODE` / `ADMIN_CODE` environment variables as above.
-Update the value and redeploy; the app applies it on startup, overriding whatever was there before.
+If the access code or host password ever gets lost or you get locked out, update the `ACCESS_CODE` / `ADMIN_CODE` environment variables in Render and redeploy — the app applies whatever you set there on startup, overriding whatever was there before.

 ## Quick access for your phone